Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Introduction

 In the domain of noncovalent interactions, there are two salient features of FN-DMC.
 First, the method accurately describes the dynamic correlation effects crucial for noncovalent interactions, since it recovers {\it all possible many-body correlations} within the constraints given by the nodal surface~\cite{Foulkes2001rev}.
 Second, the finite FN error of $\Psi_T$ used in DMC is expected to cancel out in energy differences nearly exactly~\cite{Mella2003,Diedrich2005,Korth2008,Dubecky2013}, because the nodes in the region of the molecule $A$ are essentially unchanged by the presence of the weakly interacting molecule $B$ and vice-versa.
 This trend has been qualitatively confirmed by a direct inspection of nodal surfaces~\cite{Dubecky2013}.
-For these reasons, FN-DMC based on single-determinant trial functions (containing e.g. Kohn-Sham orbitals) has been found very promising in small/medium~\cite{Benedek2006,Korth2008,Dubecky2013} and medium/large molecular systems~\cite{Grimme2006,Santra2008,Ma2009,Tkatchenko2012,Hongo2010,Hongo2013,Alfe2013}, where conventional correlated methods are inapplicable due to the prohibitive computational cost.
-Although systematic understanding of error cancellation in QMC energy differences is still far from complete, the data accumulated to date begin to delineate the method performance for various types of systems \cite{Petruzielo2012,Dubecky2013,Rasch2013}.
+For these reasons, FN-DMC based on single-determinant trial functions (containing e.g. Kohn-Sham orbitals) has been found very promising in small/medium~\cite{Benedek2006,Korth2008,Dubecky2013} and medium/large molecular systems~\cite{Grimme2006,Santra2008,Ma2009,Tkatchenko2012,Hongo2010,Hongo2013,Alfe2013,Ambrosetti2014}, where conventional correlated methods are inapplicable due to the prohibitive computational cost. { Note that the requirement of small error bars, a must in noncovalent interactions, leads to a large cost (large prefactor) of the calculations.
+For example, calculations of small complexes like those considered as a teaching set in the current work are much more costly in QMC than in CCSD(T)/CBS.
+Nevertheless, the situation turns to the contrary in large systems.} Although systematic understanding of error cancellation in QMC energy differences is still far from complete, the data accumulated to date begin to delineate the method performance for various types of systems \cite{Petruzielo2012,Dubecky2013,Rasch2013}.
 For more detailed presentations, see Refs.~\citenum{Austin2012rev,Mella2003,Korth2008} and \citenum{Dubecky2013}.